LithiumSource/LithiumSource.github.io/projects.md

 ### Web 3.0

-#### PROJECTSUMATRA
+#### PROJECTSUMATRA + LIBERATØ

 A Block-Lattice based blockchain that operates to send and receive transactions using novel techniques for a decentralized web.

-### Other

-#### LIBERATO

-A Browser Extension to the decentralized web.
+Includes a P2P Network, utility functions, and other related projects.

 ## Eastern Destroying Angel